-When a student is charged with a violation of the Student Code of Conduct, the student will be notified to appear for a meeting with the Dean of Students to respond to the charges in the following manner and a notification will be sent either via certified mail to the address on file with the Office of Enrollment Services or will be e-mailed to the student's official CACC e-mail.
+When a student is charged with a violation of the Student Code of Conduct, the student will be notified to appear for a meeting with the Dean of Students to respond to the charges.
+The notification will be sent either via certified mail to the address on file with the Office of Enrollment Services or will be e-mailed to the student's official CACC e-mail.